James-Thorson-NOAA/FishLife/README.md

 Journal Arcticles using FishLife
 =============

+1. Mora, P., Figueroa-Muñoz, G., Cubillos, L., Strange-Olate, P., 2022.
+A data-limited approach to determine the status of the artisanal fishery of sea silverside in southern Chile.
+Mar.
+Fish.
+Sci.
+MAFIS 35, 275–298.

-1. Omori, K.L., Tribuzio, C.G., Babcock, E.A., Hoenig, J.M., 2021.
+3. Omori, K.L., Tribuzio, C.G., Babcock, E.A., Hoenig, J.M., 2021.
 Methods for Identifying Species Complexes Using a Novel Suite of Multivariate Approaches and Multiple Data Sources: A Case Study With Gulf of Alaska Rockfish.
 Front.
 Mar.
 Sci.
 1084.

 2. Pawluk, M., Fujiwara, M., Martinez-Andrade, F., 2022.
 Climate change linked to functional homogenization of a subtropical estuarine system.
 Ecol.
 Evol.
 12, e8783. https://doi.org/10.1002/ece3.8783